KuangjuX/KuangjuX/README.md

 - Novice Web Developer

-- Expected to be an excellent software engineer and system level programmer
+- Expect to be an excellent software engineer and system level programmer

 - [![Github Badge][Github-Badge]][Github-Link]